Kazhnuz/awesome-gnome/README.md

 - [Coulr](https://github.com/Huluti/Coulr) lets you convert between RGB and hexadecimal codes for colours.
 - [GColor 3](https://hjdskes.github.io/projects/gcolor3/) is a GTK3 color picker for GNOME.
 - [GThumb](https://wiki.gnome.org/Apps/gthumb) is a powerfull and advanced application to manage your photos and image in GNOME.

+### Games

+- [GNOME Games](https://wiki.gnome.org/Apps/Games) is a game launcher and an emulation frontend to libretro

 ### Customization